kwrooijen/cargo.el/README.md

 Cargo mode for Emacs.
 This package gives you a set of key combinations to perform Cargo tasks within your Rust projects.

+## NOTICE

+Currently I'm not using Rust, nor will I in the (near) future.
+I've lost track of all the Rust / Cargo features available and can keep up-to-date with new ones.
+I won't be doing bug fixes but will keep reviewing / merging Pull requests.

 ## Installation

 This package can be installed through [melpa](https://melpa.org/):